stefanofante/nqueen/wiki.md

 python -m cProfile -o profile.stats algo.py
 ```

+## Planned Improvements

+* Add a CLI flag that switches among `sequential`, `parallel`, and `concurrent` modes and selects which fitness functions run
+* Load tuning parameters and board sizes from a JSON configuration file, refreshing it after successful tuning runs
+* Provide quick regression tests on a small instance (for example N = 8) to validate the three solvers and the CSV export pipeline
+* Expose a flag to skip tuning when trusted parameters already exist
+* Guarantee clean shutdown on `Ctrl+C` by terminating all child processes
+* Display progress information so long experiments share their current stage

 ## Contributing

 ### Development Guidelines

 **Code Standards:**

 * PEP 8 compliance for Python code style
 * Comprehensive English documentation
 * Type hints for function signatures